remance/Masendor/Readme.md

 Ver 1.8: Deployable Defence (Stakes, Barrier, Camp, Wagon), dynamic squad facing position and maybe "saved" formation that player can rotate in battle, swapable squad position

 Unforeseenable future: forced march (Moved here from 0.2.7 as this feature won't have much used until game map become much larger than just a single battlefield), Queue command, order dalay?

+For those who have read this far, thank you for your interested in the game.
+To be honest, every single update begin with how do I even start with this.
+I start developing this game with zero knowledge in video game development let alone how to use pygame.
+I start learning how to use pygame by tinkering with alien.py in pygame examples folder and keep testing/changing it until it become what you can see right now (I keep most video update on youtube which show the progress of improvement almost from the start).
+All of the plan I list for the future is the same.
+I have no idea how to do it, the only thing I have is the picture of what I want to make it look like.
+Nevertheless, it is fun figuring stuff out and don't let the lack of knowledge stop you making your own game :P.